goharbor/harbor/docs/user_guide.md

 - Rule 1: Retain all of the images in each repository that have been pulled in the last 7 days.
 - Rule 2: Retain a maximum number of 10 images in each repository.

-In this case, repository A only retains the 10 most recent images, even though images 11 to 100 have been pulled in the last week.
-Repositories B to E retain no images, because none of those images have been pulled in the last week.
-In this example, 10 images are retained, as opposed to 34 images in example 1 and 100 in example 2.
+For repository A, rule 1 retains all of the images because they have all been pulled in the last week.
+Rule 2 retains the 10 most recently pulled images.
+So, since the two rules are applied with an `OR` relationship, all 100 images are retained in repository A.

+For repositories B-E, rule 1 will retain 0 images as no images are pulled in the last week.
+Rule 2 will retain all 6 images because 6 < 10.
+So, since the two rules are applied with an `OR` relationship, for repositories B-E, each repository will keep all 6 images.

+In this example, all of the images are retained.

 #### Example 4